 Make no mistake, taxes are payable on crypto gains in the US.
 But will Coinbase report your activity to the IRS?
 Let's find out.

-That's why it's incredibly important to report crypto and DeFi gains and losses - whether your exchanges are known to report to the IRS, or not.
+That's why it's incredibly important to report crypto, gains, losses and income - whether your exchanges are known to report to the IRS, or not.

 Still, investors have every right to know how their trading data is being shared.
 Especially when it comes to their dealing with Coinbase - one the biggest cryptocurrency exchanges in the USA, and one that's a regular headline grabber when it comes to regulation.